 Hanshin Juvenile Fillies (G1) - Preview

-The 1,600-meter outer course at Hanshin, where races are run to the right, is also the course used for the Grade 1 Oka Sho (Japanese 1000 Guineas), the first race in the fillies triple crown.
-The race starts in the backstretch and covers 444 meters before the first turn.
-With 3 furlongs to the finish line, the track dips 2 meters over 400 meters, then rises steeply again over the last 200, making it a formidable test of stamina as well as speed.
+The 1,600-meter outer course at Hanshin, where races are run to the right, is also the course used for the Grade 1 Oka Sho (Japanese 1000 Guineas), the first race in the fillies’ triple crown.
+The Hanshin Juvenile Fillies starts along the backstretch and covers 444m before hitting the first turn.
+With three furlongs to the finish line, the track dips two meters for 400 meters, then rises steeply over the last 200 meters, making it a formidable test of stamina as well as speed.

-The race record is held by Vodka, who clocked 1 minute, 33.1 seconds in 2006.
-The Hanshin Juvenile Fillies will be Race 11 race on Hanshin’s Sunday card of 12, with post time of 15:40 local time.
+The race record is held by seven-time Grade 1 champion and the 2008, 2009 JRA Horse of the Year Vodka, who cut a time of 1 minute, 33.1 seconds in 2006.
+The Hanshin Juvenile Fillies will be the 11th race on Hanshin’s Sunday card of 12, with post time of 15:40 local time.